 I volunteered in the past and want to come back.
 How can I start up again?

 Former Volunteer Caregivers are welcome to find a place in our current community.
 Because changes are always happening in the care environments where we serve, you will be asked to participate in a workshop-style training to give you the latest information you need to serve effectively.
-To begin volunteering again, you will need to complete a Volunteer Caregiver application and have an interview with Roy Remer, Director of Volunteer Programs.
+To begin volunteering again, you will need to complete a Volunteer Caregiver application and have an interview with Alistair Shanks, Volunteer Programs Manager.

 Are there other ways to volunteer besides as Volunteer Caregiver?